RongotaiCollege2023/jquery/README.md

 # jQuery
 ### Shopping cart

-To be used as a template
+To be used as a template.